GovReady/govready-q/README.md

 See [Schema.md](Schema.md) for documentation on writing modules, which contain questions.

 # Testing and Generating Screenshots

+## Testing

+To run the integration tests you'll also need to install `chromedriver` e.g., `brew install chromedriver`

+The test suite is run with: `./manage.py test`

+We have continuous integration set up with CircleCI at https://circleci.com/gh/GovReady/govready-q.

+## Generating screenshots

 It is possible to create a PDF containing screenshots of a module being completed automatically: